ShinySpiderdude/hadoopexam/README.txt

 because that just means that a site is common with itself by virtue of that set of tags) (1 -> site1, site2, site3) (2 -> site1, site3)...

+Phase 3:

-So this is where it gets ugly...
+So this is where it gets a bit messy...
 Ideally, We now want to eliminate duplicates we got above by the tag subsets.
 That is, if we have:
 1 site1 site2 (from <tag1>)
 1 site2 site1 (from <tag2>) (notice that they aren't ordered)